hazlazuardi/ogcisum_mobile/README.md

-This project is the mobile app version of Ogcisum made with [React Native](https://reactnative.dev/).
+I developed the mobile app version of Ogcisum using [React Native](https://reactnative.dev/).
+You can find the web version at [Ogcisum Web](https://ogcisum-web.vercel.app)

 <br>